dimfeld/website/posts/simple_state_machines.md

 # A Bunch of Booleans

-One obvious way to represent the data involved in the dialog is by adding some event handlers on the encoder, and keeping track of what has happened so far.
+One obvious way to represent the data involved in the dialog is by listening to events from the video encoder, and keeping track of what has happened so far.

 ```js
 let started = false;